 One in five GP appointments focus on wider social needs, rather than acute medical issues.
 In areas of high deprivation, many GPs report that they spend significant amounts of time dealing with the consequences of poor housing, debt, stress, loneliness, and physical inactivity.
 These factors are not amenable to traditional health interventions.

-Social prescribing presents the NHS and local authorities with an opportunity to do this.
-It helps people to make use of existing community services, resources and facilities which can help them manage or overcome these social factors.
-Social prescribing can help to improve the health of local people, the quality of care and services, and productivity as part of sustainability and transformation plans (STPs).
+Social prescribing presents the NHS and local authorities with an opportunity to help people make use of existing community services, resources and facilities which can help them manage or overcome these social factors.